Preparing for Remote Work to Continue

 Polls and surveys also show that employees aren’t exactly rushing back to their offices either.
 One poll, for instance, shows that 64% of workers aren’t comfortable going back to the office for another month or more.

 A recent Gallup poll also found that almost 60% of Americans currently working from home would prefer to keep doing after the pandemic subsides and the restrictions are lifted.
-Compare this percentage to the 40% who would prefer to return to the workplace.
+Compare this percentage to 40% who would prefer to return to the workplace.

 What Your Employees Might Need From You